 As a founding member of the Montclair NAACP, Dr. Fletcher demonstrated his concern for civil rights and social justice for all members of our community.
 In a 1935 sermon entitled “Break That Line – The Color Line,” Dr. Fletcher said, “Unless Christians are personally and collectively active in breaking the color line, their doctrine of goodwill is a sham and their preachment of brotherhood a hypocritical mouthing.”

-Thurgood Marshall, then an attorney for the NAACP Legal Defense and Education Fund, spoke at the church in 1957, 3 years after his successful arguments in the Supreme Court case Brown vs. Board of Education.
+Thurgood Marshall, then an attorney for the NAACP Legal Defense and Education Fund, spoke at the church in 1957, three years after his successful arguments in the Supreme Court case Brown vs. Board of Education.

 Dr. Fletcher and members of the congregation established the Memorial Society of Essex, an end-of-life planning organization that still exists, and at one point had over 1,500 members.

 In 1937, the church was “built beneath.”
 A large basement was dug out beneath the sanctuary and divided into rooms for the Sunday school.
 In 1946, the church bought a parsonage at 66 Overlook Road in Montclair.
 (We no longer own a parsonage.)